Embedding laws in diffusions by functions of time: Existence

-2.\ We next show that the equalities in \eqref{2.38} are satisfied.
+\begin{longlist}[2.] \item[2.]
+We next show that the equalities in (\ref{238}) are satisfied.
 Clearly by symmetry it is enough to derive the first equality.
-For this, let $s$ and $m$ denote the scale function and the speed measure of $X$ respectively.
-Replacing $X$ by $s(X)$ and $b$ by $s(b)$ upon noting that $s(b)$ has the same properties as $b$ since $s$ is continuous and strictly increasing, we see from the definitions of $\tau_b$ and $\sigma_b$ that there is no loss of generality in assuming that $X$ is in natural scale (\;\!i.e.\!\! $s(x)=x$ for all $x$ in $\R$).
-Being in natural scale it is well known (see \cite[Section 5.2]{IM}) that $X$ can be realised using a standard Brownian motion $B$ and its (diffusion) local time process $\ell^x$ as $X_t = B_{T_t}$ where $T_t = \inf\, \{\, s \ge 0\; \vert\; A_s>t\; \}$ and $A_t = \int_{\R} \ell_t^x\: m(dx)$ for $t \ge 0$.
-Generally $t \mapsto A_t$ is increasing and continuous and $t \mapsto T_t$ is strictly increasing and right-continuous.
-Since $X$ is recurrent however we know that $\supp(m)=\R$ so that $t \mapsto A_t$ is strictly increasing and $t \mapsto T_t$ is continuous (see e.g.\ \cite[p.\ 417]{RY}).
-Thus $X_t = B_{T_t}$ for $t \ge 0$ where $t \mapsto T_t$ is strictly increasing and continuous.

-Note that replacing $B$ by $X$ in the proof of \eqref{2.9} above and using exactly the same arguments yields the first equality in \eqref{2.38} provided that \eqref{2.14} is established for $X$ in place of $B$.
-This shows that the first equality in \eqref{2.38} reduces to establishing that
+Note that replacing $B$ by $X$ in the proof of~(\ref{29}) above and using exactly the same arguments yields the first equality in~(\ref{238}), provided that (\ref{214}) is established for $X$ in place of $B$.
+This shows that the first equality in (\ref{238}) reduces to establishing that

-for all $t>0$ where $\sigma_b^\delta = \inf\, \{\, t > \delta\; \vert\; X_t > b(t)\; \}$ and $\tau_b^\delta = \inf\, \{\, t > \delta\; \vert\; X_t \ge b(t)\; \}$ for $\delta>0$ given and fixed.
-Observe that $\sigma_b^\delta$ coincides with $\tau_{b+}^\delta := \lim_{\,\eps \downarrow 0} \tau_{b+\eps}^\delta$ where $\tau_{b+\eps}^\delta = \inf\, \{\, t > \delta\; \vert$ $\; X_t \ge b(t) \p \eps\; \}$ as is easily seen from the definitions so that \eqref{2.39} is indeed equivalent to \eqref{2.14} as stated above.
+for all $t>0$ where $\sigma_b^\delta= \inf\{ t > \delta \vert X_t > b(t) \}$ and $\tau_b^\delta= \inf\{ t > \delta\vert X_t \ge b(t) \}$ for $\delta>0$ given and fixed.
+Observe that $\sigma_b^\delta$ coincides with $\tau_{b+}^\delta:= \lim_{ \varepsilon\downarrow0} \tau_{b+\varepsilon}^\delta$ where $\tau_{b+\varepsilon}^\delta= \inf\{ t > \delta\vert X_t \ge b(t) + \varepsilon\}$ as is easily seen from the definitions so that (\ref{239}) is indeed equivalent to (\ref{214}) as stated above.